Fonts

 However.
 You can't do this using xochitl (the software running on the tablet itself), because neither the on-screen keyboard, nor the "type folio", have the ability to type arbitrary characters in languages other than the ones supported by the software.

 A user on Reddit reports that the reMarkable desktop and/or mobile apps are able to rename folders and documents to include emoji in the title, and that those emoji carried over to the tablet.
-I can't use their desktop or mobile apps because I don't use the reMarkable cloud, so I have no way to verify this, however it does make sense - if the computer, tablet, or phone where the app is running provides a keyboard with full unicode support.
+I can't use their desktop or mobile apps because I don't use the reMarkable cloud, so I have no way to verify this, however it does make sense - if the computer, tablet, or phone where the app is running provides a keyboard with full unicode support, it can "type" unicode characters (such as emoji).

 They also reported that, even though they have an rMPP with a colour screen, the emoji they were using appeared in colour on the computer, but in greyscale on the tablet.
 I suspect this is because their computer had a font file containing colour glyphs for those emoji, but the tablet has a font file with greyscale glyphs.